JamesManningR/DeparturesBoardVue2/README.md

 - I had a lot in mind for improving the performance of the app (such as using a virtual list to render the table, using a web worker to handle the sorting, lazy loading components, etc.) but with the core functionality not being there, I didn't want to go too far down that rabbit hole.
 - I think the note to say *may* use nuxt might have been more of a possitive nudge than a negative one, but I think I would have been better off using nuxt to get the app up and running faster, as well as handling ssr.
 I initially read the *may* as a suggestion to not use nuxt but I think that was a misinterpretation on my part (and of course I would clarify this by sending a messege).
 - My editor setup didn't pan out so well, which was a shame as it is something I've never really had much of an issue with in the past.
 For some reason my tsconfig isn't interacting with VSCode as I might have expected.
 I'm sure it's some simple config issue since it works periodically in the editor (and works fine when running)
+- The page layout could do with some work.
+I think the layout doesn't make use of screen space very well and could be improved.
+- Now that I think about it, I don't think that an `aside` is a good element to put the form into...
+- Add a more screen-reader friendly interaction for selecting a departure status

 ### Notable differences from day to day